35-37 Leon Street

-I completed my BA from Boston College in Communications and French, and after working in tech marketing I went back to BC to receive my MA in Higher Education Administration.
-During grad school, I held a variety of positions at BC, Emerson and MIT.
-Before coming to NEU, I was a student success advisor at Bunker Hill Community College, working specifically on student retention.
+I completed my BA from Boston College in communications and French, and, after working in tech marketing, I went back to receive my MA in higher education administration.
+During grad school, I held a variety of positions at BC, Emerson, and MIT.
+Before coming to Northeastern, I was a student success advisor at Bunker Hill Community College, working specifically on student retention.

 What are the key aspects of your role at Northeastern?
 What do you enjoy most/find most interesting about what you do?

 It’s exciting to see how quickly we’re growing, from the number of students to the number of combined majors we have.
-Khoury is constantly on the move — it feels like the College always has to be one step ahead because that’s the way the industry works.
-I love that Khoury really values innovation at all levels of the College in order to meet the rising demands of our industry and growth.
+Khoury is constantly on the move — it feels like the Khoury always has to be one step ahead because that’s the way the industry works.
+I love that Khoury really values innovation at all levels in order to meet the rising demands of our industry and growth.

 Where did you grow up/spend the most defining years of your child/young adulthood?